National Certificate of Educational Achievement (NCEA)

 Rathkeale College embraces the National Certificate of Educational Achievement (NCEA) as the primary New Zealand Secondary School qualification.
 Alternative examinations, particularly Cambridge International Examinations (CIE) are not provided as main stream assessment but may be considered as an academic extension for suitable candidates.
 Similarly, other assessments and competitions including ICAs and the Australian Mathematics Competition are sought to provide academic challenge.

 The National Certification of Educational Achievement (NCEA) is currently in the midst of change and Rathkeale College endorses these changes that provide a greater degree of academic discrimination.
 We are particularly mindful of the need to recognise both the qualification and individual subject achievement with Merit and Excellence endorsements.

 Students at Rathkeale are expected to enter all assessments associated with any course of study.

-The Student Handbook outlines the policies of Rathkeale College and Senior College relating to NCEA.
+The Student Handbook outlines the policies of Rathkeale College and Senior College relating to NCEA and will be published early in the 2018 academic year.
 Of particular interest will be sections on

 - Fees/Financial Assistance

 - Missed Assessments

 The Curriculum Booklet 2018 for Years 11-13 provides an overview of how to go about making subject choices; information on national qualifications; policy on internal assessment; subject choices and careers.
 Individual subject information is also available.

 Further information on the NCEA is obtainable from the NZQA website www.nzqa.govt.nz